 Sensoji is the oldest temple in Tokyo and home to the statue of the holy Buddha.
-This is one of Tokyo’s most popular and most colourful temples and one of the most popular places to visit in Tokyo.
+This is one of Tokyo’s most popular and most colorful temples and one of the most popular places to visit in Tokyo.

 5. Choose your Tokyo Tower

 Since its opening in 1958, the Tokyo Tower has been the landmark of Tokyo.
 However, in 2012 a new tower opened in Tokyo, the Tokyo Skytree.
-Tokyo Skytree is now the tallest tower in Tokyo at 634 metres tall vs the 333 metres of Tokyo Tower.
+Tokyo Skytree is now the tallest tower in Tokyo at 634 meters tall vs the 333 meters of Tokyo Tower.

 6. Tokyo Fishmarket

 The famous early morning tuna auctions are now held at Toyosu market between 530 and 630am.
 If you don’t want to see the tuna auction then it is fine to visit the market a little later in the morning.

-Expert Travel Tip – if you plan to visit Toyosu market head there for breakfast rather than lunch.
-Apparently the quality of the fish at breakfast is superior to what is available at lunchtime.
+Expert Travel Tip – if you plan to visit Toyosu market, head there for breakfast rather than lunch.
+Apparently, the quality of the fish at breakfast is superior to what is available at lunchtime.

 7. Something Different to do in Tokyo in a day – Experience a Second Chance.

-I must admit, I wasn’t that excited to see a pottery class appear on my schedule for my one day in Japan trip!
+I must admit, I wasn’t that excited to see a pottery class appear on my schedule for my one day in Japan trip.
 I kept thinking of that movie “Ghost” and old fashioned kilns.
-I was so wrong!
+I was so wrong.

 Kin-Tsugi is a pottery style that involves taking old pottery that has broken and restoring it using gold leaf dust and paints – making it even better the second time around or giving it a second chance.